LA-41 Kashmir Valley-II

-LA-41 Kashmir Valley-II is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Ghulam Mohiuddin Dewan of the Pakistan Tehreek-e-Insaf (PTI).
+LA-41 Kashmir Valley-II is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Syed Muhammad Amir Shah of Pakistan Muslim League (N) (PML(N)).
 It covers the area of Lahore Division.
 Only refugees from the Kashmir Valley settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.